 done after exercise and then again at rest.

-washout test is done to check lung function in people with cystic fibrosis.
+washout test is done to check people who have cystic fibrosis.
 For

-this test, you breathe air that contains a tracer gas through a tube.
+this test, you breathe through a tube.
+First you breathe air that contains a tracer gas.
 Then you

 breathe regular air while the amount of tracer gas you exhale is monitored.

 Test results are reported as a lung clearance index (LCI).
 A high LCI value